gfldex/raku-did-you-know/did-you-know.md

 ## NEXT ENTRY

+Raku offers convenient control flow [with / without](https://docs.raku.org/language/control#index-entry-control_flow_without) syntactic sugar that performs some logic only if operand is or is not defined.
+Probably the most common use case is "dodging" undefined value warnings without repeating operand name:

+    my $middle-name = get-middle-name( );
+    $middle-name .= tclc() if defined $middle-name;

+Can be simply written as:

+    my $middle-name = .tclc() with get-middle-name( );

+But did you know that `without` actually also binds operand container allowing its value to be set in block?

+    my %order;
+    without %order{ 'processed-at' } {
+        process-order( %order );
+        $_ = DateTime.now;              # yes, you can set it here
+    };
+    say %order{ 'processed-at' }.year;  # will print current year

+Not only it prevents repeating hash key name in logic but at the same time is less obfuscated than other commonly used pattern:

+    %order{ 'processed-at' } //= do {
+        process-order( %order );
+        DateTime.now;
+    };

+## NEXT ENTRY

 That in the Raku Programming Language you can create [character classes](https://docs.raku.org/language/regexes#index-entry-regex_%3C[_]%3E-regex_%3C-[_]%3E-Enumerated_character_classes_and_ranges) that exclude certain characters?
 For instance, the character class `<[\d]-[7]>` would accept all numeric values, except 7.
 In natural language: create a character class by starting with `<[` consisting of all numeric values `\d]` except a characters class `-[` consisting of 7, ending the character class with `]>` .

 ## NEXT ENTRY